CROI 2027 Chair and Vice Chairs

 Dr Nelson is the Independence Foundation Professor of Nursing at Yale University, Director of the Justice, Community Capacity, and Equity Core in the Yale Center for Interdisciplinary Research on AIDS (CIRA), and Co-Director of the Research Education Institute for Diverse Scholars (REIDS) at the Yale School of Public Health.
 He is the founder and co-lead of HIV Implementation Science to Optimize Research Impact (HISTORI), a global congress of scientists, implementing organizations, and community members working to translate biomedical prevention discoveries into clinical and community practice with Black communities in the United States.
 He also founded the Kumasi & Accra Project to Prevent Adolescent HIV (KAPPAH), an implementation science alliance focusing on sustainable, community-led HIV prevention solutions for sexual minorities in Ghana.
 He is an elected Fellow in the New York Academy of Medicine and the American Academy of Nursing.

-Research Focus: HIV prevention and treatment, implementation science, integrated strategies, adolescent health
+Research Focus: HIV prevention and treatment, implementation science, integrated strategies, and adolescent health

 Afam Okoye, PhD